 SUMMARY

-Some embodiments of the present invention are generally directed to providing an isolated antiviral peptide characterized by the amino acid sequence GDEPLENYLDTEYF (SEQ ID:NO 1) and a significant in vitro binding affinity for HIV-1 gp 120, gp 41 and human CD4 cells.
+Some embodiments of the present invention are generally directed to providing an isolated antiviral peptide and a significant in vitro binding affinity for HIV-1 gp 120, gp 41 and human CD4 cells.
 The peptide has anti-retroviral activity in vivo, particularly anti-HIV-1 activity.
 The peptide, referred to herein as IPF (Inactivated Pepsinogen Fragment), was isolated from porcine pepsinogen, purified, and irreversibly inactivated for use in HIV-1 prophylactic, therapeutic and diagnostic procedures.

 Other embodiments of the present invention are generally directed to providing pharmaceutical compositions comprising IPF and methods for preventing, treating, and diagnosing HIV-1 infections and HIV-1 related conditions such as AIDS (Acquired Immune Deficiency Syndrome) and ARC (AIDS Related Complex) with these compositions.